cytoscape/cytoscape.js/.github/CONTRIBUTING.md

 The source is organised in relatively the same as the documentation, under `./src`.
 Try to maintain that organisation as best you can.
 You are free to create new files and `require()` them using ESM [`import`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) and [`export`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export).

+Add your new feature to the documentation.
+Updates to the documentation should go in [`docmaker.json`](https://github.com/cytoscape/cytoscape.js/blob/unstable/documentation/docmaker.json) file or the accompanying md files.
+The documentation's HTML is generated from a template, and so it should not be edited directly.

 ## Code style